Serve With Us

 Due to the pandemic prohibiting in-person visits to the kitchen at the current time, a group of volunteers from Zion are preparing brown bag lunches for delivery to the kitchen.

 Feed My Starving Children

-Feed My Starving Children® is a non-profit Christian organization committed to feeding God’s children hungry in body and spirit.
+Feed My Starving Children® is a non-profit Christian organization committed to feeding those of God’s children who are hungry in body and spirit.
 The approach is simple: volunteers hand-pack meals specifically formulated for malnourished children, and we ship these meals to our distribution partners.
 FMSC meals have reached nearly 70 countries around the world in our history.

 God's Work.
 Our Hands.